jantumajer/TACR-TreeDataClim/README.md

 # TreeDataClim Package

-### Acknowledgements and credits
+### Team
-The package contains scripts and functions developed under the project funded by TAČR SS03010134 *Databáze letokruhových chronologií jako nástroj pro evidenci a predikci reakce hlavních lesních dřevin na klimatickou změnu (Program Prostředí pro život)*.

-The functions were developed to process tree-ring width series stored in [TreeDataClim database](https://treedataclim.cz/).
+Functions presented in this package were developed for the assessment of growth trends, climatic limitations, and the identification of main growth reductions for dominant forest tree species across the Czech Republic.
+Their functionality was specifically designed for processing tree-ring width series stored in [TreeDataClim database](https://treedataclim.cz/).
 The contributors of the data into this database include:
 - [Charles University, Faculty of Science, Working group of Dendroecology](https://web.natur.cuni.cz/physgeo/dendro/)
 - [Department of Forest Ecology, Silva Tarouca Research Institute, Blue Cat Team](https://pralesy.cz/lide)
 - Forestry and Game Management Research Institute